 Looking for the perfect travel gift for that travel-obsessed person in your life?
 It can often be a challenge!
-And even though 2020 has put the brakes on travelling for many of us, it doesn’t mean you should indulge them with something travel-related that they’ll love.
-From books to inspire a post-pandemic vacation to candles that’ll make them homesick to must-have travel tech, this gift guide has more than 50 ideas to make your holiday shopping easier.
+But I’ve got you covered.
+From books to inspire an epic travel experience to eco travel goods to must-have travel tech, this gift guide has 25 awesome gift ideas to make your holiday shopping easier.

 This gift guide for travellers (or for yourself…?) will help you find the perfect gift for that special someone in your life with a serious case of wanderlust.
 Many of these items I own and love myself, while others are dreamy gifts that I have on my own wishlist.